Colin66/Add-extra-stepper-to-STM32F103-32-bit-boards-including-Sovol-SV06/README.md

 # Testing

 Double & triple check wiring, use a multimeter to check for solder bridges etc..
-Try DUMP_TMC STEPPER=stepper_z1 to see if the UART
+Try DUMP_TMC STEPPER=stepper_z1 to see if the UART is communicating.

 If your Z motors run out of sync or in different directions you'll damage your printer, so proceed slowly..

 I'd recommend buzzing the motors first to check it's connected.
 Then and try some small tentative Z movements after sending SET_KINEMATIC_POSITION (to avoid needing to home first).
 I found the motor with the new controller ran hot.
-There are a million and one TMC settings which I assume need tuning but I don't knw what they are.
+There are a million and one TMC settings which I assume need tuning but I don't know what they are.
 If someone does, please let me know.

 Klipper reference for Z-tilt is here :  https://www.klipper3d.org/Config_Reference.html#z_tilt